Semi-Structured Distributional Regression -- Extending Structured Additive Models by Arbitrary Deep Neural Networks and Data Modalities: Introduction

-\paragraph{Problem Formulation} While approaches marrying statistical regression and DL exist, these methods either do not provide aleatoric uncertainty or are limited to special use cases.
-More importantly, none of the existing approaches that try to combine interpretable regression and DL actually preserve the interpretability.
-For instance, consider a Deep GLM that fuses a deep neural network $d$ with inputs $\bm{\nu}$ with a GLM predictor using the same features: From the universal approximation theorem \citep{Cybenko.1989} and related literature, it is well known that $d$ can potentially approximate any continuous function under certain conditions.
-Thus, without loss of generality, assume that $d(\bm{\nu}) = \bm{\nu}^\top \bm{m} + f(\bm{\nu})$, decoupling the learned effect of $d$ into a linear part $\bm{\nu}^\top \bm{m}$ and some non-linear effect $f$ of $\bm{\nu}$.
-We can directly observe that the Deep GLM encompasses an identifiability issue as we can arbitrarily add or remove a linear portion of $\bm{\nu}$ from the linear model part in ${\eta}$ and in turn remove or add this portion back to the deep part of the model, e.g.: While not relevant for prediction, this identifiability issue inhibits interpretability of the model.
-In the Deep GLM example, it is unclear how much of the linear effect the model will be attributed to the structured predictor and how much to the deep model part.
+While approaches marrying statistical regression and DL exist, these methods either do not provide aleatoric uncertainty or are limited to special use cases.
+More importantly, none of the existing approaches that try to leverage interpretable regression models and DL actually preserve the interpretability of the structured regression part satisfactorily.
+This is due to an identifiability problem between the structured and unstructured predictors.
+For instance, consider a deep GLM that fuses a DNN $d$ with inputs $\bm{\nu}$ additively with a linear GLM predictor using the same features: From the universal approximation theorem \citep{Cybenko.1989} and related literature, it is well known that $d$ can potentially approximate any continuous function under certain conditions.
+Thus, without loss of generality, assume that $d(\bm{\nu}) = \bm{\nu}^\top \bm{m} + f(\bm{\nu})$, decoupling the learned effect of $d$ into a linear predictor part $\bm{\nu}^\top \bm{m}$ and some non-linear effect $f$ of $\bm{\nu}$.
+We can directly observe that the deep GLM encompasses an identifiability issue, as we can arbitrarily shift a linear portion of $\bm{\nu}$ from the linear model part in ${\eta}$ to the deep part $d$ of the model and vice versa, e.g.: While not relevant for prediction, this identifiability issue inhibits interpretability of the model.
+In the deep GLM example, it is unclear how much of the linear effect the model will be attributed to the structured predictor and how much to the deep model part.
 This problem becomes even more entangled for more complex structured predictors as commonly used in GAMs or SADR.